SwiftCode123/TryHackMe-Room-Writeups/TryHackMe Certifications/README.md

 # TryHackMe Certificates

 - Below are my TryHackMe Certificates of Completion.
-These are credentials generated instantly upon finishing specific learning paths to document my dedication to completing the coursework
+These are credentials generated instantly upon finishing specific learning paths or an event to document my dedication to completing the coursework

 ## Pre-Security